 McFadyen was born in Scotland, moving to London in his teens and training at the Chelsea College of Art.
 He has had a significant and successful career ever since, exhibiting extensively in the U.K. and abroad and being elected a Royal Academician in 2012.
 His work features in over forty public museum collections and the City Art Centre in Edinburgh is currently displaying a selection of work by him in ‘Jock McFadyen Goes to the Pictures,’ an exhibition to mark his 70th birthday.

-We are delighted to present 'Bank Station (Triptych) - 1997' by Jock McFadyen in our forthcoming 'Modern Scotland' private collection of Scottish art auction taking place in January 2021.
+We were delighted to present 'Bank Station (Triptych) - 1997' by Jock McFadyen in our January 2021 'Modern Scotland' private collection of Scottish art auction.

 We are delighted to offer several auctions a year across the UK featuring to Modern British painting, sculpture, prints and drawings.
 These Modern British art auctions feature works from the likes of Walter Sickert and the Camden Town Group to Terry Frost and the St Ives School, we also handle selected works by all of 20th century Europe’s major figures and movements.
 This area continues to lead the UK art market and is going from strength to strength.